ibm-cloud-docs/vpc/pps-about.md

 | Operator | As an operator you can view the properties of private path service gateways but you cannot modify them. |
 | Viewer | As a viewer you can view the properties of private path service gateway service instances, but you cannot modify them. |
 {: row-headers}
-{: caption="Table 118.
-Platform roles - Private Path Service for VPC" caption-side="top"}
+{: caption="Platform roles - Private Path Service for VPC" caption-side="top"}
 {: tab-title="Platform roles"}
 {: tab-group="is.private-path-service-gateway"}
 {: class="simple-tab-table"}